buzzer-re/YoRHa/README.md

 To delete a breakpoint, use the `breakdel` command with the address as an argument.

+## Single Step

+To perform a single step on the paused thread, use the `step` command, which internally issues the context command.
+You can then resume execution normally with `continue`.

 ## Load kernel payload

 You can load a kernel payload using the `load_kpayload` command with the `--path` argument, specifying the path to the payload on disk.
 YoRHa will load the payload and stop at its entry point, allowing you to debug it easily: